mikechase3/notebook.mchase.me/README.md

 ## Ecosystem

 Mike Chase's ecosystem, organization, and life is wrapped up like a database of systems.
-Gitlab is the primary key and it's a son of a b\* when I change something on Github.
-Dropbox
+Gitlab is the primary key.
+I'm working on automating the rest.

 * Dropbox
   * Active Documents